libpd/libpd/README.md

 Then install to the default location (C:\msys32 or C:\msys64) and follow the setup/update info on the Msys2 webpage.

-Msys2 provides both 32 and 64 bit command shells for MinGW which are used to compile for 32 or 64 bit, respectively.
+Msys2 provides both 32 and 64 bit MinGW and command shells which are used to compile for 32 or 64 bit, respectively.
+Due to how MinGW is designed, you cannot build a 64 bit libpd with a 32 bit MinGW and vice versa.

 Note: Msys2 development seems to change frequently, so some of the package names
       below may have changed after this document was written.

-Be aware of the differences in some of the Msys2 software package names, where "i686" denotes 32 bit and "x86_64" 64 bit.
-Due to how MinGW is designed, you cannot build a 64 bit libpd with a 32 bit MinGW and vice versa.

 Open an Msys2 shell and install the compiler chain, autotools, & gettext via: